TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Rte/Transformations/Tsconfig.rst

          Default is to remove all unknown tags in the content going to the database.
 (See HTMLparser\_db above for default tags).
-Generally this is a very usefull thing, because all kinds of bogus tags from pasted content like that from Word etc. will be removed to have clean content in the database.
+Generally this is a very useful thing, because all kinds of bogus tags from pasted content like that from Word etc. will be removed to have clean content in the database.